fversnel/fversnel.github.io/_posts/2019-04-01-baba-is-you.markdown

 ```

 We're still far away from implementing the entire game of course but the point
-I want to make is that you can write what the basics of the game of Baba
+I want to make is that the basics of the game of Baba can be written down
-by just writing down the specification with clojure.spec.
-There's absolutely
+as a simple clojure specification.
-no complicated logic involved here, no algorithm besides a simple function for
+There's absolutely no complicated logic involved here,
+no complex algorithm to parse or transform the level.
-extracting some rules out of a larger data structure.
+Just a spec and a simple function for extracting some rules out the level.

-I hope this will be a stepping for me and for other towards simpler software
+I hope this will be a stepping for me and for others towards simpler software
 and game design.